section-engineering-education/engineering-education/content/articles/autologout-js/index.md

 published: true
 url: /autologout-js/
 title: Creating an auto-logout feature using JavaScript
 description: In this article, we will learn how to create an auto-logout feature using JavaScript.
-We will look at the implementation with the help of a simple login interface based on PHP as the backend.
+We will look at the implementation with the help of a simple login interface with PHP as the backend.
 author: terrence-aluda
-date: 2021-09-29T00:00:00-11:05
+date: 2021-10-14T00:00:00-00:05
 topics: []
 excerpt_separator: <!--more-->
 images: